Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Thresholding Representation and Closed-Form Solutions

-Next, we show that the optimal solution of the TL1 regularized problem can be expressed as a thresholding operation.
+Next, we will show that the optimal solution of the TL1 regularized problem (\ref{model: uncons-optim}) can be expressed by a thresholding function.
 Let us introduce two auxiliary objective functions.
 For any given positive parameters $\lambda$, $\mu$ and vector $z \in \Re^N$, define: